 *This is an average.
 Sources of energy used to produce electricity, and therefore emissions from production vary throughout the day and change throughout the year.

-FYI: Don’t fall prey to non-sense that keeps popping up about how EVs run on coal or that long distance trips in an EV burn hundreds or thousands of pounds of coal.
+FYI: Don’t fall prey to non-sense that keeps popping up about how EVs run on coal or that long distance trips in an EV burn thousands of pounds of coal.
 Websites publishing that stuff may be looking for clicks, trying to mislead you, or simply bad at basic research.
 Reminder: there are multiple sources of electricity and as of 2017 cleaner burning natural gas is the majority source for electricity in the US (32%), and nearly 20% of the US electrical grid is powered by renewables.
 Furthermore, as the grid gets cleaner EVs produce less pollution and carbon emissions every year.

 On the highway we stopped every 150 – 185 miles at a Tesla Supercharger.
 With traffic that worked out to charging stops for every 2½ to 3 hours of driving.
 Our longest drive between charging stops was 215 miles (350 km) when we drove from Bakersfield up to King’s Canyon, and back down to Fresno the next day.
 Even though we burned extra electrons on the uphill portion of that leg, we gained back quite a few coming downhill: after 215 miles of driving we arrived at the Fresno Supercharger with 118 miles remaining in the pack.

 Using Tesla Superchargers our trip of 1386 miles cost $63.
 Gas is $3.50 in my area.
 For comparison, driving a 25 MPG car would have cost me $194 at that price, and a 50 MPG Prius would have cost $97.
 If gas was only $2.50 a gallon, the 50 MPG Prius would have cost $69.
 Not only does driving electric produce far less pollution and carbon emissions, it has the added benefit that it’s cheaper.